boortel/Bee-Health-Monitor/README.md

 # BeeLogger

 ### Setup
-Download and install Raspberry OS Buster for rPI4
+Download and install Raspberry OS Buster for rPI4 (grove.py is not compatible with the Bullseye!)

 Install the latest grove.py: